siddharthvobbilisetty/BookMyShowClone/README.md

 BookMyShow-Clone
-Similar website like BMS created using Django.
+Created a website like Book My Show created using Django.

 Screenshots: